msatbsx/php-msql-nginx/README.md

 + database: `website`

 ### Contribution
-Welcome :) please use PR's for it.
+Welcome :) please do it by PR.